Individual Privacy Accounting via a Renyi Filter: Introduction

-\citet{rogers2016privacy} also define a \emph{privacy odometer}, which provides an upper bound on the running privacy loss, and does not require a pre-specified budget.
-We show that simply adding up R\'enyi privacy parameters does not make for a valid odometer for RDP, however by applying a discretization argument, we construct an approximate odometer using our R\'enyi privacy filter.

-We instantiate our general results for fully adaptive composition in the setting of individual privacy accounting.
+We instantiate our general result for fully adaptive composition in the setting of individual privacy accounting.
 This allows us to define an \emph{individual privacy filter}, which, given a fixed privacy budget, adaptively drops points from the analysis once their \emph{personalized} privacy loss estimate exceeds the budget.
 Therefore, instead of keeping track of a single running privacy loss estimate for all individuals, we track a less conservative, personalized estimate for each individual in the dataset.
-Individual privacy filtering allows for better, adaptive utilization of data points for a given budget, which we also demonstrate in experiments.
+Individual privacy filtering allows for better, adaptive utilization of data points for a given budget.
+It can also naturally be applied to privacy accounting in the local differential privacy model, whereby each user stops responding once their local implementation of the filter indicates that their personal privacy budget is exhausted.